docwhat/website/content/posts/2009-02-28-groove-scheme.md

 Currently, they tour with a huge band performing their grooves around the world in giant concert-slash-parties.

-Here's where it gets interesting.<!-- more -->
+Here's where it gets interesting.

 When their contract expired with their record label, they declined to sign back up.
 Instead, they signed up for a one year deal with